 Under the JAG Program, states and units of local government may use award funds for broadband deployment and adoption activities as they relate to criminal justice activities.
+Additional information can be found at Program May Be Used (ojp.gov).

 Can JAG funds be used by state and local governments to increase patrols and deployments that bolster the security of at-risk nonprofit organizations?